A group of eight people smiling in an office with framed photos behind them

 After reviewing the needs of South Yorkshire Integrated Care System, she is focusing on implementing Asthma Guidelines which promote Global Initiative for Asthma (GINA) strategies for asthma to reduce SABA over-prescribing and use.
 Since starting this work there has already been a significant reduction in SABA prescribing in Sheffield.
 The Respiratory Champion role is now enabling her to implement this approach across the rest of South Yorkshire.

 Deborah and her team are involved in the ‘DAISY’ project.
 ‘Delivering Asthma Improvement in South Yorkshire’ identifies GP practices within the most deprived areas where over prescribing of SABA is very high.
 These practices are offered additional training, support and interventions to optimise asthma care.
-Additionally, she is developing and implementing a COPD medicines optimisation plan in Sheffield and Barnsley with a view to eventually widening the approach across South Yorkshire.
+Additionally, she is developing and implementing a COPD medicines optimisation plan for South Yorkshire with a view to increasing uptake of evidence based medicines.

 A crucial part of all this work is the upskilling of the workforce across South Yorkshire in the form of a “Respiratory Champions Network” across primary care.
 The network provides “the skills and tools needed to become change enablers within their workplace, share best practice, and develop local quality improvement projects.
 In addition, the network is providing “Audience with” sessions where the local HCPs can bring cases and ask questions to clinical experts.